Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 ---------------------

 As continuous integration is a good practice in software engineering, Tuleap integrates Hudson tool.
-We know how to install (see `Hudson Installation`_) and configure (see `Hudson Configuration`_) Hudson, and how to create and configure Hudson jobs (see `Hudson Jobs Creation and Configuration`_).
+We know how to install (see the official installation guide) and configure (see `Hudson Configuration`_) Hudson, and how to create and configure Hudson jobs (see `Hudson Jobs Creation and Configuration`_).
 Let's see now how Hudson is integrated to Tuleap.